meaghangallant/frontend-mentor--interactive-rating-app/README.md

 ```

 #### Lesson 2

 CHECK YOUR SPELLING, CHECK YOUR SPELLING, CHECK YOUR SPELLING
-AND!!! >>> Check your letter casing!

 ALSO!!!!!! >>> triple check you are using the correct name of the method/property/etc you are trying to use

-shout out to me banging my head against a wall for an hour trying to figure out why my code wasn't working when I was consistently writing document.getElementsByClassName() as .getElementByClass() (happy tear emoji here)
+Shout out to me banging my head against a wall for an hour trying to figure out why my code wasn't working when I was consistently writing .getElementByClass() instead of .getElementsByClassName() (happy tear emoji here)

 #### Lesson 3

-You should probablly save any/all code progress even -- if not ESPECIALLY -- code that isn't working (please see above lesson (happy tear emoji) )
+You should probablly save any/all code progress even if code that isn't working

 #### Lesson 4